COMP6991UNSW/lec-materials/lec09/notes.md

  - How to implement an iterator for arrays

 ## 7. Trait Objects
- - Understand how traits work
+ - Understand what trait objects are, how they work
- - Identify that Traits must be in scope
+ - Identify that Traits must be in scope to use them
  - Discuss the Trait Object Rules
  - Discuss the Self: Sized constraint
  - Constrast Traits with OOP